kragen/derctuo/markdown/modelica-notes.md

 Modelica can in theory model at all of these levels, reducing them all to a single system of differential algebraic equations for simulation.

-I haven't quite seen any Modelica models with that level of detail, but I've seen people describe a number that come close to it.
+I haven’t quite seen any Modelica models with that level of detail, but I’ve seen people describe a number that come close to it.

 Lumped
 ------